mozilla/policy-templates/README-new.md

 }
 ```
 ### WebsiteFilter
-Block webs
-This policy blocks websites from being visited.
+Block websites from being visited.
 The parameters take an array of Match Patterns, as documented in https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Match_patterns.
 Only http/https addresses are supported at the moment.
 The arrays are limited to 1000 entries each.

 **Compatibility:** Firefox 60, Firefox ESR 60\
 **CCK2 Equivalent:** N/A\